microsoft/BotFramework-Composer/Composer/packages/extensions/obiformeditor/README.md

 There is a playground to see and experiment with all of the different OBI types.
 This is usually helpful to view outside of Composer because it gives you a finer grain of control and allows you to drill down into any level of detail easily.

-In the Composer directory or in the obieditortest directory:
+In the Composer directory or in the obiformeditor directory:
 ```bash
 yarn start
 ```